hayatkhan8660-maker/hayatu.github.io/_pages/about.md

   <div style="text-align: justify;">
     <h3 style="margin: 0;">Light-DehazeNet: A Novel Lightweight CNN Architecture for Single Image Dehazing</h3>
     <p style="margin: 5px 0 0 0;"><i>IEEE Transactions on Image Processing</i></p>
-    <p style="margin: 5px 0 0 0;"> <small>
-We present Light-DehazeNet (LD-Net), a computationally efficient lightweight CNN for hazy image reconstruction.
-Unlike other methods, LD-Net jointly estimates both the transmission map and atmospheric light using a transformed scattering model.
-A color visibility restoration method is also proposed to avoid color distortion.
-Extensive experiments are conducted using synthetic and natural hazy images. </small> </p>
+    <p style="margin: 5px 0 0 0;"> <small> We present Light-DehazeNet (LD-Net), a lightweight CNN for hazy image reconstruction that jointly estimates the transmission map and atmospheric light using a transformed scattering model.
+A color visibility restoration method is proposed to avoid color distortion.
+Extensive experiments are conducted with synthetic and natural hazy images. </small> </p>
   </div>
 </div>